Iron Mountain Hot Springs is closed for maintenance October 3-5. |

 This mineral pool is inspired by the Yarrangobilly Caves Thermal Springs in Australia.

-Located in the Snowy Mountains of Australia’s Kosciuszko National Park, the hot springs include Bicarbonate, Sodium and Magnesium.
-The pools can help alleviate mild atherosclerosis, nervous system imbalances, cardiovascular diseases, and hypertension, improve brain function and sleep, reduce inflammation and increase muscle recovery time.
+Located in the snowy mountains of Australia’s Kosciuszko National Park, the hot springs include bicarbonate, sodium and magnesium.
+These pools can help alleviate mild atherosclerosis, nervous system imbalances, cardiovascular diseases and hypertension.
+It also improves brain function and sleep, reduce inflammation and decrease muscle recovery time.

-This mineral pool is inspired by the Banjar Holy Hot Springs in Bali.
+This mineral pool is inspired by the Banjar Holy Hot Springs in Bali, Indonesia.

 This mineral pool is inspired by the hot springs in the Soda Springs region of New Zealand.